kapilrao2007-dotcom/kapilrao2007-dotcom/README.md

 🛡️ Featured Flagship Project

-##  Servora — Local Services Platform
+##  🛠️ Servora — Local Services Platform

-A real-world platform designed to help farmers access useful information and digital assistance.
+A hyperlocal home-services marketplace connecting customers with verified professionals — from booking to payment to reviews, end-to-end.

 ### 🔥 Live Project